 Youth Council rejects golf course land use change

-The panel’s 8-0 vote is more emphatic than the 5-2 vote the Planning & Zoning Commission made June 7 in denying the land use application.
-It is the Youth Council’s first decision regarding long-term substance for the city.
-It’s recommendation will be presented before the regular City Council meeting Aug.
+The Youth Council’s 8-0 vote is more emphatic than at the 5-2 vote the Planning & Zoning Commission made June 7 to refuse the Land Use application.
+It is the Youth Council’s first decision with long term substance for the city.
+The recommendation to refuse the application will be presented before the regular City Council meeting.
+City Council is scheduled to hear similar presentations for a final vote at its Aug.
 21.

-Council chamber seats were decked out in the familiar green shirts of the Save Our Recreation group formed to lobby elected officials to preserve the 175-acre property, vacant for the past 11 years, as a golf course, green space and/or park land.
+Council Chambers at City Hall seats were decked out in the familiar green shirts of the Save Our Recreation group formed to lobby elected officials to keep the 175-acre property, vacant for the past 11 years, as a golf course, green space and/or park land.

-“This is a case of private interests vs. public interests,” said Slafer.
+“This is a case of private interests vs. public interests,” said Slafer, a Cape Coral High student.
 “Our elected officials need to hear the voice of their constituents.
 This course is part of our history and very important to the city.”

 Conant added, “This is a pre-platted community.
 We can’t afford to lose a large piece of property like this.
 We are a very young city and we should start paying attention to our cultural development and large parks.
 Once it’s gone, it’s gone.
 The southeast and southwest areas are our economic engines.
 The property is more valuable to the city as a park.”